wenxich/gpa-calculator/README.md

 # Student Essentials

-Student essentials website for UPenn students created using HTML, CSS, and JavaScript.
+A student essentials website for UPenn students created using HTML, CSS, and JavaScript.

 Features a semester **GPA calculator** and a **to-do list** you can update and save (currently also working on a **Pomodoro timer**).